 "How does the atheist account for the laws of logic?"

 If that means "can the atheist account for WHY logical absolutes exist", then that is the same as saying "where did the laws of logic come from", clearly begging the question that they must have come from somewhere, when it is not yet proven they had to.

 This atheist continues to misapply the logical fallacy of "begging the question," which I explained above.
 Nevertheless, logical absolutes exist.
-When he says it has not been proven that they had to come from somewhere, then please offer something else.
-Perhaps he would like to assert that they never came from anywhere, or that they are eternal by nature, or that they brought themselves into existence?
+When he says that it has not been proven that they had to come from somewhere, then please offer something else.
+Perhaps he would like to assert that they never came from anywhere or that they are eternal by nature or that they brought themselves into existence?
 But each has its problem.

 Same thing if an atheist says "where did god come from?"
 The question itself assumes that god originated from something outside himself, before having proved she needed to "begin to exist".

 There is nothing wrong with asking the question, "Where did god come from?"
 We Christians simply state that God did not "come from" anywhere.
 He had no beginning because He is the creator of space and time, and our question about God's beginning deals with time.